Blennerhassett Family Tree

 Queen Margaret, consort of King Henry VI of England

-Thomas Jenyn's Book, Queen Margaret's version, was formerly at the British Museum Library but now at its successor, the British Library, in the Department of Manuscripts as ref: Add.
+The book, formerly held at the British Museum Library, is now at its successor, the British Library, in the Department of Manuscripts as ref: Add.
 Ms. 40851, f.68.
 The individual shield is numbered 1498, on page 126.
-The book has been microfilmed (monochrome).
+The book has been microfilmed.

 The volume belongs to a small group of medieval ordinaries of English arms that includes Cooke's Ordinary c1340, Cotgrave's Ordinary c1340, and William Jenyn's Ordinary (also known as William Jenyn's Roll) c1380.
 William Jenyn's Ordinary was collated c1380, temp.
 Edward IV, and later made into a folio book of arms by William Jenyns, Lancaster Herald 1516-1527.
 The original is preserved at the College of Arms, London [Ms. Jenyns' Ordinary], another version at The Society of Antiquaries, London [Ms.664/9].

-The Blennerhassett arms are represented as: gules three dolphins hauriant embowed argent with a description in French: "1498 John de Blenerhasset port de gules a trois dolphins argent", 1498 being not a date but the number of the shield within the book.
+The arms are represented as: Gules three dolphins embowed Argent with a description in French: "1498 John de Blenerhasset port de Gules a trois dolphins Argent", 1498 being the number of the shield within the book.

-The first name of each of the bearers of arms was intended to be written using a distinctive colour for the initial letter, but this initial letter was never added, so in this example the letters J for John and R for Robert are missing.
-It is possible they were added but in a colour that over time faded away completely, but that is unlikely.
+The first name of each of the bearers of the arms illustrated was intended to be written using a distinctive colour for the initial letter, but this initial letter was not added, so in this example the letters J for John and R for Robert are missing.
+It has been suggested they may have been added in a distinct colour that over time faded, but that is unlikely, the pages have never been exposed to light for long.

-This is a rare, perhaps unique, surviving instance of Blennerhassett arms displayed without a chevron, the way they would probably have been when first granted.
-The chevron that has appeared on all Blennerhassett arms since 1390 was no doubt added to differentiate the family of a younger son from the family of the eldest son, at a date before the use of standard marks of cadency .
+This is a rare, perhaps unique, surviving instance of Blennerhassett arms displayed without a chevron, as it would probably have looked when the arms were first granted.
+The chevron that has appeared on all Blennerhassett arms since that time was no doubt added to differentiate the family of a younger son from the family of the eldest son, at a date before the standardised use of marks of cadency.
 The line of the elder son then becoming extinct, the arms with a chevron became the norm.
 There can be little doubt that the arms shown here, without a chevron, are the original form.

 photo: copyright © The British Library Board 2010